danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 {% endhighlight %}

-Did you notice that at the end of the file we don't have the `if __name__ == "__main__"` condition again? we don't need that statement again because there is an alternate way to run flask applications (From Flask 0.11).
+Did you notice that at the end of the file we don't have the `if __name__ == "__main__"` condition again?

+We don't need that statement again because there is an alternate way to run flask applications (From Flask 0.11).
 This new method is more flexible and enables us to easily run the new migration commands Flask Migrate has exposed to us.

-So you wont be running your application with `python3 votr.py` anymore instead you'll use the `flask run` command, but for that to work properly we need to setup some basic info that tells flask how to find our app and run it.
+So you wont be running your application with `python3 votr.py` anymore instead you'll use the `flask run` command, but for that to work properly we need to setup some basic info that tells flask how to find our application and how it should run it.

 from your terminal type in the following